jdaridis/souffle-lsp-plugin/README.md

 This is a plugin adding basic smart features to the Soufflé language, using the Language Server Protocol.

  For syntax highlighting refer to: https://marketplace.visualstudio.com/items?itemName=W4RH4WK.souffle-syntax

+ The user needs *to set the JAVA_HOME* variable in settings for the plugin to work properly.
 ## Features

 - Automatic reparsing when saving the file.